matthewb66/detect_rescan/README.md

 # OVERVIEW

 The script is intended to address issues caused by frequently calling the Black Duck Detect scanner within a CI/CD pipleine or automated build environment which can result in repeated scans being submitted and performance issues on the Black Duck server.
-It can also optionally produce console outputs of project status after analysis.
+It can also produce console and other optional outputs of project status after analysis.

 It is used as a wrapper for the standard Synopsys Detect bash script on Linux or MacOS, and does the following:

 - Processes supplied Synpsys Detect options to determine if a post-action is required
 - Downloads and runs Detect (detect.sh) offline with supplied options to perform a scan
-- Identifies the BOM and Signature scan files from offline run
+- Identifies the BOM and Signature scan files from offline run (note the script should only be used for projects where 1 signature scan has been mapped)
 - Looks for previous scan data (see below for location of this data)
 - Compares scanned BOM files and upload files if different/new to previous scan
 - Checks last date/time for signature scan and uploads if more than specified period (24 hours by default) or new scan